top of page

 All the uncertainty and sleep training noise got to me

 I lost my way.
-I let the sleep training "shoulds" and comparison to others and all the external nonsense become louder than and drown out my parenting instincts.
+I let the sleep training "should's" and comparison to others and all the external nonsense become louder than and drown out my parenting instincts.

 I sent my partner in to do bedtime under strict instructions not to pick her up, just to pat her in the cot and make shushing sounds.
 She cried.
 A lot.
 I sat downstairs.
 Or sometimes on the stairs.
 Willing myself not to go in.
-Knowing if I did, I could get her to sleep in 5 minutes.
+Knowing if I did, I could get her to sleep in 5 minutes (if that).
 But also that going in was admitting defeat.
 I convinced myself what we were doing was in her best interest, even though every fibre of my being was clearly telling me it wasn't.

-The emotional toll of this sleep training adventure
+The emotional toll of this adventure

 The sleep training attempt didn't affect our secure attachment beyond repair